Saturday, September 23, 2023

 So where did Kimble end up, you ask?
 He's in Chicago where he calls his lawyer who tells him he needs to turn himself in.
 Kimble asks him for money and his lawyer replies, "You're asking me to harbor and aid a convicted felon.
 I can't help you that way."
 When he asks Kimble where he is, Richard lies and tells him he's in St Louis.

-Since the lawyer's phone has bee tapped, Gerard and his team are able to listen to it.
+Since the lawyer's phone has been tapped, Gerard and his team are able to listen to it.
 Gerard looks like Mr. Rogers on Casual Friday.
 He's wearing jeans with a blue button up shirt, red sweater vest, and tie.
 They listen to the recorded call, trying to determine where Kimble is.
 They don't think he's in St. Louis because they hear a train that sounds like an el, but there are no elevated trains there.
 They try to come up with cities that have els which include New York, Philly, Milwaukee, and Chicago.
 I feel like it's so obvious he's in Chicago; that's the city he was the closest to and it's not like he could make it all the way to the East Coast.
 I supposed he could have gone to Milwaukee, but Chicago seems the most obvious to me.
 Once they realize they can hear a guy on the P.A. saying, "Next stop, Merchandise Mart", they know for certain he's in Chicago.

 We see his doctor friend who we saw earlier in the movie (the one at the fundraiser who thanked Kimble for loaning him his car) come out of his tennis club and get in his car.
 His name is Dr. Charles Nichols.
 When he stops at a red light, a bunch of homeless guys start cleaning his car and asking for money.
 Kimble, who must have known that Nichols would be going past there, comes up and knocks on his passenger window.
 Nichols is surprised to see him, but tells him to get in, but Kimble refuses and asks him for some money which Nichols hands over without any qualms.
-He asks Kimble if he has a place to stay or if there's anything he can to help.
+He asks Kimble if he has a place to stay or if there's anything he can do to help.
 At that moment, a police siren sounds and an officer tells Nichols he have a green light and to move on.
 (Would they really turn on a siren for that?)
 Kimble tells him he'll call him and strolls off.
 We next see him renting a spare room in a small house of a Polish woman who lives with her adult son.

 Kimble has come back to Chicago because he has unfinished business!
-He sneaks into Cook Country Hospital and when I say sneak, I mean he just walk right in without anyone giving him a second glance.
+He sneaks into Cook Country Hospital and when I say sneak, I mean he just walks right in without anyone giving him a second glance.
 He does hold up a towel to his forehead, feigning an injury (and probably trying to hide part of his face).
 However, he no longer bothers hiding his face when he takes the elevator to the floor where the prosthetics lab is.
 He just walks right in, seeing people getting fitted for limbs.
 He then sneaks into a storage area after a janitor comes out and he quickly goes in when the door is still open.
 It's just amazing that's he able to sneak anywhere without anyone noticing him and it's not like there's nobody around!
 In a locker room, he sees a janitor hanging up his uniform and when he's in the shower, Kimble sneak in and takes his uniform and ID badge.

 Gerard and Cosmo (that's the guy played by Pantoliano) start interviewing Kimble's friends and colleagues, starting with Nichols and we learn they went to medical school together.
 They are shocked when they ask him when was the last time he saw Kimble and he admits he saw him that morning and gave him money.
 He even confesses he offered to help him, but Kimble wouldn't accept it.
 Nichols doesn't want to help them catch him because he doesn't want his friend to go back to prison and claims, "Richard is innocent" and that they'll never find him because he's smart.